be-fe/iSlider/README.md

 #### slideTo

-- Switch to the N-th scene, you can set the configuration information in a second parameter, this change slide animation: animateTime animateType
+- Switch to the N-th scene, you can set the configuration information in second parameter to change slide animation this time: animateTime animateType
 - Parameters:
     - `{Number}` data list index
     - \[`{Object}` temporary configuration\]